NavidadK/openTSNE/README.md

 DREAMS
 ========

-This repository contains the code of the method presented in "DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction".
+This repository contains the code of the method presented in "DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction" ([arXiv](https://www.arxiv.org/abs/2508.13747)).

 DREAMS (Dimensionality Reduction Enhanced Across Multiple Scales) combines the local structure preservation of $t$-SNE with the global structure preservation of PCA via a regularization term that motivates global structure preservation.
 It provides a continuum of embeddings along a local-global spectrum with almost no local/global structure preservation tradeoff.